Leadership, Board of Trustees & Staff

 Lewis J. Nedelcoff

-Lew, Managing Director and Branch Manager for Morgan Stanley Smith Barney in Bloomfield Hills, was elected to the Children’s Hospital of Michigan Board of Trustees in 2009.
+Lew, retired from Morgan Stanley Smith Barney in Bloomfield Hills, was elected to the Children’s Hospital of Michigan Board of Trustees in 2009 and is the former chair of the Foundation’s investment committee.
 He considers being elected to the Board of Trustees at the Children’s Hospital of Michigan Foundation the greatest honor of his life.
 He has been involved with Children’s Hospital for more than 13 years.
 In that time, he has set up two charitable endowments which support the Child Life Department and has also encouraged many others to pledge their financial support to make a difference in the lives of the children with healthcare needs in the community.
 In 2006, the Greater Detroit chapter of the Association of Fundraising Professionals recognized Lew a Distinguished Volunteer for his work with Children’s Hospital of Michigan.
 Lew resides in Clarkston.

 Anita Masters Penta